PavelMizevDev/KotlinCMD/README.md

 - `help` - displays available terminal commands.
 - `exit` - exits the terminal (with confirmation).
 - `calc` - launches the calculator.
-- `cfile` - activates the file manager with file creation capabilities.
+- `cfile` - activates the file manager with file creation capabilities (Disconnected!
+Not working!).
 > Usage:
 ```bash
 Create File > text.txt #Creates the file in the same directory as the program (KotlinCMD); similar to ./text.txt.
 You can also use ../text.txt to create a file in the parent directory.